cloudmesh-community/book/chapters/case/case.md

 TBD

 Right now we just put some templates here to showcase we can actually generate the cases.
-More detalis will be added here soon.
+More details will be added here soon.

 ##### First case